Argentina is a civil law country, and its laws provide for three principal forms of not-for-profit private organizations (NPOs):

 A. Inurement

 Civil associations as such are not subject to any limits on compensation.
-The rights of the members of a civil association are ruled by its founding document, governing document, or a separate agreement.
+The rights of the members of a civil association are determined by its founding document, governing document, or a separate agreement.

-Under the ITL, however, a civil association established for public purposes is not eligible for tax-exempt status if it distributes, directly or indirectly, its earnings or patrimony among the members at any time [ITL, article 20(f)].
-Further, tax-exempt status is not available to a civil association that compensates members of its management board or surveillance (auditing) committee at a rate of more than 50% of the annual average of the three highest salaries of administrative staff [ITL, article 20].
-"Compensation" here includes lodging, meals, and other benefits in addition to salaries.
+Under the ITL, however, a civil association established for public purposes is not eligible for tax-exempt status if it distributes, directly or indirectly, its earnings or patrimony among the members at any time [ITL, Article 20(f)].
+Furthermore, tax-exempt status is not available to a civil association that compensates members of its management board or surveillance (auditing) committee at a rate exceeding 50% of the annual average of the three highest salaries of the administrative staff [ITL, Article 20].
+"Compensation" includes lodging, meals, and other benefits in addition to salaries.
 This limitation does not cover payments to members of the management or surveillance committee who also perform activities for the association beyond their committee functions [ITIR 1.344/98, article 44].

-The foundation also cannot compensate its board members.
-And it cannot compensate the members of its surveillance committee (if it has one) at a rate exceeding 50% of the annual average of the three highest salaries of administrative staff [ITL, article 20].
+The foundation also cannot compensate its board members or the members of its surveillance committee (if it has one) at a rate exceeding 50% of the annual average of the three highest salaries of administrative staff [ITL, Article 20].
 As with associations, "compensation" includes lodging, meals, and other benefits in addition to salaries.
 This limitation does not cover payments to members of the surveillance committee who also perform additional tasks for the foundation [ITIR 1.344/98, article 44].

 B. Proprietary Interest

-For a civil association, founders, members and donors generally cannot retain proprietary rights over contributions once the assets have been registered in the civil association’s name [Civil Code, article 39].
-If, however, the association fails to use the donation, or fails to heed the donor's conditions on its use, the donor may be able to recover the property [Civil Code, articles 1848-1850, 1858].
+For a civil association, founders, members and donors generally cannot retain proprietary rights over contributions once the assets have been registered in the civil association’s name [Civil Code, Article 39].
+If, however, the association fails to use the donation, or fails to abide by the donor's conditions on its use, the donor may be able to recover the property [Civil Code, Articles 1848-1850, 1858].

-With regard to foundations, promises of donations made by founders in a constitutive act are irrevocable once the foundation is declared a juridical person by the competent authority.
-If the founder dies after signing the constitutive act, a promised donation cannot be nullified by the founder's heirs if the entity has sought authorization to function as a juridical person [Law 19,836, article 5].
+For a foundation, promises of donations made by founders in a constitutive act are irrevocable once the foundation is declared a juridical person by the competent authority.
+If the founder dies after signing the constitutive act, the promised donation cannot be nullified by the founder's heirs if the entity has sought authorization to function as a juridical person [Law 19,836, Article 5].

-A donor can recover his donation to a foundation if the foundation's main purpose becomes impossible [Law 19,836, article 31].
-For a donor to recover his donation, each of the following three circumstances must exist: (1) the foundation's main purpose becomes impossible; (2) the terms of the donation expressly establish specific means or methods to be used to fulfill the stated purpose; and (3) those means or methods also become impossible [Law 19,836, article 31].
+A donor can recover his donation to a foundation if the foundation's main purpose becomes impossible to achieve [Law 19,836, Article 31].
+For a donor to recover his donation, each of the following three circumstances must exist: (1) the foundation's main purpose becomes impossible to achieve; (2) the terms of the donation expressly establish specific means or methods to be used to fulfill the stated purpose; and (3) those means or methods also become impossible [Law 19,836, Article 31].

-For a mutual entity, the pertinent rules come from the Civil Code, Articles 1777 to 1788 bis.
-These rules allow a member who retires from the organization, or his heirs if he dies while a member, to receive a proportion of the organization's assets, based on the member's contributions and the value of the assets [Civil Code, article 1788 bis].
+For a mutual entity, the pertinent rules derive from the Civil Code, Articles 1777 to 1788.
+These rules allow a member who retires from the organization, or his heirs if he dies while a member, to receive a proportion of the organization's assets, based on the member's contributions and the value of the assets [Civil Code, Article 1,788].

 C. Dissolution

-In the event a civil association is dissolved, its remaining assets (after payment of debts) must be transferred to an NPO recognized as a legal entity by the Inspector General for Buenos Aires or the Legal Entities Directorate in the provinces.
-If the bylaws do not specify the destination of the assets, the State will acquire them and the National Congress will decide the purpose to which they will be dedicated [Civil Code, article 50].
+Pursuant to IGJ Resolution 7/2005, in the event a civil association is dissolved, its remaining assets (after payment of debts) must be transferred to an NPO recognized as a legal entity by the Inspector General for Buenos Aires or the Legal Entities Directorate in the provinces and recognized as a tax-exempt entity by the Federal Tax Authorities (Administración Federal de Ingresos Públicos- "AFIP").
+If the bylaws do not specify the destination of the assets, then the State will acquire them and the National Congress will decide the purpose for which they will be used [Civil Code, Article 50].

-The National Institute of Mutual Action oversees the involuntary dissolution of a mutual entity and the distribution of remaining assets [Law 20,321, Article 36].
+The Institute of Cooperatives and Social Economy (INAES) oversees the involuntary dissolution of a mutual entity and the distribution of remaining assets [Law 20,321, Article 36].
 Argentine law does not address the distribution of remaining assets when a mutual entity dissolves voluntarily.

 D. Activities